Yancey2023/CHelper-Core/doc/README.md

 # CPack document

-Cpack(Command Pack) is the resource pack of CHelper(Command Helper), which is a command helper for minecraft bedrock version.
+Cpack(Command Pack) is the resource pack of CHelper(Command Helper), which is a command helper for Minecraft Bedrock Edition.

 ## manifest.json